-3.4 Prerequisites for all personnel involved in human research study personnel have been verified as having completed/updated training and financial disclosure reports.
+4.4 Prerequisites for all personnel involved in human research

-3.4.1 Education Requirements
+4.4.1 Education Requirements

-All PIs, all Co-Investigators, and research staff are required to receive training regarding the protection of human research subjects and financial conflict of interests prior to beginning any human research-related activities.
+All PIs, all Co-Investigators, and research staff are required to receive training regarding the protection of human research subjects, conflicts of interest in research, informed consent, and financial conflict of interests prior to beginning any human research-related activities.
 This training will be verified prior to iRIS access being granted.
-Initial approval of IRB submissions will be withheld until all
+Initial approval of IRB submissions will be withheld until all study personnel have been verified as having completed/updated required training and financial disclosure reports.
+Detailed instructions for completing all required training can be found on the Educational Requirements (ttuhsc.edu) page.

-3.4.1.1 Human Subject Protection Training and Financial Conflict of Interest Training
+4.4.1.1 Human Subject Protection Training and Financial Conflict of Interest Training

-Each person conducting or assisting in the conduct of a research project that involves human participants is first required to complete training on ethical and regulatory issues administered by the University of Miami through the Collaborative IRB Training Initiative (CITI).
-The web-based courses currently required by TTUHSC El Paso are the following:
+Each person conducting or assisting in the conduct of a research project that involves human participants is first required to complete training on ethical and regulatory issues administered by the University of Miami through the Collaborative IRB Training Initiative (CITI), and Tech Training.
+The web-based courses currently required by TTUHSC EI Paso are the following:

-- Human Subjects Research Course: Research Investigators, Research Personnel, and IRB members - Clinical Research Coordinator Course: All Research Coordinators and key research personnel who are responsible for performing similar duties. - Good Clinical Practice: All Research Investigators and research personnel involved with drug and/or device studies. - Conflict of Interest course: All Research Investigators research personnel, and voting members of the TTUHSC El Paso research compliance committees. - Informed Consent Training: Research Investigators and research personnel involved with research studies that will involve obtaining informed consent.
-This training is available online through ACME and may be requested at: http://elpaso.ttuhsc.edu/research/compliance/Training.aspx. - Responsible Conduct of Research (RCR): Required for certain pharmaceutical sponsors and certain categories of researchers receiving funding from the National Institutes of Health (NIH), National Science Foundation (NSF) and the U.S. Department of Agriculture (USDA).
+- Human Subjects Research Course: Research Investigators, Research Personnel, and IRB members - Clinical Research Coordinator Course: All Research Coordinators and key research personnel who are responsible for performing similar duties. - Good Clinical Practice: All Research Investigators and research personnel involved with drug and/or device studies; IRB members. - Conflict of Interest course: All Research Investigators research personnel, and voting members of the TTUHSC EI Paso research compliance committees. - Essentials of Clinical Trial Billing Course: Research Investigators, Research Directors, or Clinical Research Coordinators conducting industry-sponsored clinical trials.
+This training will need to be completed prior to submitting a clinical trial budget for review through Research Contracts and Agreements. - Informed Consent Training: Research Investigators, Research personnel, and IRB members.
+This training is available online through Tech Training and may be requested at: http://elpaso.ttuhsc.edu/research/compliance/Training.aspx. - Responsible Conduct of Research (RCR): Required for certain pharmaceutical sponsors and certain categories of researchers receiving funding from the National Institutes of Health (NIH), National Science Foundation (NSF) and the U.S. Department of Agriculture (USDA).

-3.4.1.2 New CITI Account Instructions
+4.2.1.2 New CITI Account Instructions